 Master of Science in Finance

 The MSF program includes 19 courses starting in early August and ending in May of the following year.
-Each semester begins with an intensive four-day-a-week format before moving to intensive classes on Fridays and Saturdays.
-Final exams typically take place every fifth week.
-The final classes are held about three weeks before the CFA Level 1 and Level 2 exams are administered.
+The final classes are held about two to three weeks before the CFA Level 1 and Level 2 exams are administered.

 The flexibility of the program design allows students to satisfy the curriculum requirements in an accelerated format while also having the opportunity to pursue career-oriented activities.